Collina's Italian Cafe

 Richmond Avenue and the Case for Everyday Italian

 Houston's Italian dining conversation tends to cluster at the extremes: either the white-tablecloth formality of a place like March, where the Venetian framework means multi-course commitment and serious price points, or the generic red-sauce chains that fill strip malls across the suburbs.
 The middle register, the kind of Italian that Romans actually eat on a Tuesday, is harder to find and easier to overlook.
-Collina's Italian Cafe, at 3835 Richmond Ave. in the Greenway Plaza corridor, has occupied that middle register for long enough that it functions less like a destination and more like a neighborhood institution.
+Collina's Italian Cafe, at 3835 Richmond Ave. in the Greenway Plaza corridor, is a casual Italian restaurant serving classic pizza and pasta.

 That positioning matters in a city where dining identity shifts block by block.
 The stretch of Richmond Avenue around Collina's sits between the polished River Oaks money to the west and the denser, more transient energy of Montrose to the east.
 The result is a neighborhood that tends to reward consistency over novelty, which goes some way toward explaining why a casual Italian cafe can maintain a foothold here while more ambitious concepts cycle through.
 Compare this with what Le Jardinier Houston does at the refined end of the French-leaning market, and the contrast clarifies where Collina's sits: approachable, repeatable, low-friction.